 WWHAM training: the 5-question OTC consultation framework

-WWHAM — Who is it for, What are the symptoms, How long has it been going on, Action already taken, Medication being taken — is the gold-standard mnemonic UK pharmacy staff use to assess every over-the-counter (OTC) request.
-This page covers what each letter means, a worked example, common pitfalls, and how to train your team to apply it consistently.
+WWHAM is the five-question routine UK pharmacy staff use to handle every over-the-counter request: Who is it for, What are the symptoms, How long has it been going on, Action already taken, Medication being taken.
+This page walks through what each letter means, a real worked example, the common pitfalls, and how to drill it into your team so it actually gets used.

 What is WWHAM?